Technical analysis

 [1] Is the user enabled for FIDO2 / passkey in Authentication Methods policy?

 NO -> Method is hidden in Security info.
-Update policy targeting.
+Fix the policy targeting.

 YES -> Continue.